 Upton's modeling career wasn't doing much — until a friend uploaded a video of her that went viral, as in more than nine million views.
 Sports Illustrated took notice, put her on the cover of their famous swimsuit issue and a star was born.

 Oscar-winning actress Natalie Portman was just nine years old, enjoying a meal in a Long Island pizzeria, when she was spotted by a Revlon talent scout.
+Recalling the moment in 1999, she told the AP, "I kept my cool.
+I told him that I wanted to act."

 Nick Jonas was even younger — six, to be exact — when he was heard singing in a barber shop while his mother was getting her hair cut.
 The stylist knew of a show business manager and referred the multi-talent-in-the-making to him.
 By eight, Jonas was on Broadway.